Live From Dublin, Ireland

 And in this case, that's what's happening in both directions.

-I can't rule in your favor, Andrea, in saying that Paul can only ever listen to his podcasts on
+I can't rule in your favor, Andrea, in saying that Paul can only ever listen to his podcast

-And the point of being married is you share the mutual annoyance of the other person's habits.
+And the point of being married is you share the mutual annoyance at the other person's habits.
+That's

 part of the contract.